fsuri/Pequin-Artifact/README.md

 # BFT Query Processing -- Pequin Artifact
 This is the repository for the code artifact of "Pequin: Spicing up BFT with Query Processing".

-For all questions about the artifact please e-mail (or message over google hangouts) Florian Suri-Payer <fsp@cs.cornell.edu>.
-For specific questions about 1) building the codebase or 2) running TxBFTSmart, additionally please
+For all questions about the artifact please e-mail Florian Suri-Payer <fsp@cs.cornell.edu>.
+For specific questions about the following topics please additionally CC:
-CC Zheng Wang <zw494@cornell.edu>.
-For questions about 3) running TxHotstuff, please CC Yunhao Zhang <yz2327@cornell.edu>, and 4) for questions about the experiment scripts or Cloudlab, please  CC Matthew Burke <matthelb@cs.cornell.edu>.
+1) Peloton: <giridhn@berkeley.edu>
+2) CockroachDB: <liam0215@gmail.com>

 # Table of Contents